louis-langholtz/PlayRho/INSTALL.md

 ### premake

-For other platforms you need to run premake in this directory.
-You can get premake here: http://industriousone.com/premake
+For other platforms you may be able to run premake in this directory.
+Premake can be obtained from:
+http://industriousone.com/premake

 For example, on Linux, you would type: